HenrikFricke/go-lifecycle/README.md

 ```

 You can find a more complex example in the `example` folder.
 You can clone this repository on your local machine and execute the example with `go run example/example.go`.

+## API

+You can find the documentation on [godoc](http://godoc.org/github.com/HenrikFricke/go-lifecycle).